 Buyer power - Darling currently has a market share which has reduced to 50% and to understand the customers’ requirements it is important to deliver products according to the customer.
 Brand loyalty is another factor which keeps customer from buying competitors’ products.
 76% of the population is from rural areas i.e. they will look for products which are cheaper.
 Also, due to rapid growth in economy which is giving indication of inflation in the future, people will prefer spending less on luxury products as it would be more important to survive.

 Supplier power – There is no limit to supply because the kanekalon fibers are produced in-house and the labor is sufficient.
-If Darling thinks about producing other synthetic hairs or making products from human hair then it would be essential to think about supply.
+If Darling thinks about producing other synthetic hairs or making products from human hair, then it would be essential to think about supply.

 Mahmoud Saffideen should consider the competition first and what strategies they are using to promote their products, since he is thinking of reinvigorating the brand, which would help him to promote the products in a unique way.
 The other thing is to focus on the areas where there is growth as the market has limited growth so covering all the areas of growth would be helpful.
 Also, it is important to be careful with the counterfeit products and the black market and concentrate efforts on spending in areas where this won’t affect the company.
 The last thing is the growing economy which could lead to inflation affecting the disposable income of consumers.
 The products should now be created or re-created keeping in mind all these factors.